ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 /sbin/service agraph stop
 ```

-### 3. Navigate to Allegrograph console
+### 3. Navigate to AllegroGraph console

-Once Allegrograph is running, navigate to the AG Admin console.
+Once AllegroGraph is running, navigate to the AG Admin console.
 By default it runs on port 10035:

 ```
 http://<your server name>:10035/#